 However, by and large, the list above is inclusive of the major variations found among Bust dimes.

 For all intents and purposes, numismatists will choose which Bust dimes they need for their coin collections based on budget.
 It’s certainly acceptable to purchase just one Bust dime from the entire 1796 to 1837 era to represent the Bust dime series in a type collection.

 However, coin collectors specializing in dimes or in the Bust dime series will certainly see to it that they acquire each major and minor variety.

 There are a few dates in the Bust dime series considered rare.
 Let’s take a look at which are the rarest Bust dimes you’ll encounter:

 - 1797 16 stars $2,650

 - 1802 $1,900

 - 1829, curled base on 2 $7,000

-Aside from the values above, Bust dimes not falling into the rare categories above can be generally divided into two pricing categories, largely based on whether you’re talking about Draped Bust dimes or Capped Bust dimes.
+Aside from the values listed above, Bust dimes not falling into the rare categories above can be generally divided into 2 pricing categories — largely based on whether you’re talking about Draped Bust dimes or Capped Bust dimes.